meireles/spectrolab/vignettes/advanced_spectrolab.md

 `spectrolab` defines a new S3 class called `spectra` that holds all of the different compnents of a spectral data.

 Without diving too much into its implementation, a `spectra` object holds the important information needed for most spectral datasets: reflectance, wavelengths, etc. The class has a bunch of requirements in terms of both format and values.

-Some extra requirements can be added For example, reflectances can by default take any numeric value, but you can pass `enforce01 = TRUE` to the `spectra()` constructor to ensure that all valudes will be between 0 and 1.

 ## Constructing a `spectra` object _"by hand"_